flonavluis-lang/GridSense/README.md

 - Improve cable management and electronics integration.
 - Develop a more compact and ergonomic version.
 - Incorporate machine learning for movement analysis.

 ---

+## Documentation
+The complete technical report and project documentation are available within this repository.

+---